Heddal Municipality: History

-The parish of Hitterdal (later spelled Heddal) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+Administrative history

+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Hitterdal prestegjeld was established as Hitterdal Municipality (later spelled Heddal).
 The municipality originally consisted of two parishes: Hitterdal with the Hitterdal Stave Church and Lilleherred with the Lilleherred Church (the spellings of the churches and parishes have varied historically).

-On 1 January 1913, the newly-designated kjøpstad (town) of Notodden (population: 4,821) was separated from Heddal to form a separate self-governing town as an enclave within Heddal Municipality.
-This left Heddal with 2,890 residents.
+On 1 January 1913, the newly-designated kjøpstad (town) of Notodden (population: 4,821) was separated from Heddal Municipality to form a separate self-governing town-municipality as an enclave within Heddal Municipality.
+This left Heddal Municipality with 2,890 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Heddal Municipality was dissolved and the following areas were merged to form a new, larger Notodden Municipality:
+On 1 January 1964, Heddal Municipality was dissolved and the following areas were merged to form an enlarged Notodden Municipality: